Close-up of pink cosmos flowers blooming in a garden with blurred green trees and structures in the background.

 Why It’s Good for You:

 More importantly, cosmos support wellness by strengthening the garden as a whole.
-By attracting pollinators and pest-controlling insects like lacewings and hoverflies, they help create a thriving, biodiverse environment — which directly benefits every edible plant around them.
+By attracting pollinators and pest-controlling insects like lacewings and hoverflies, they help create a thriving, biodiverse environment.

 In the Garden: